 The school grounds and building grew with the neighborhood.
 In 1914, a north wing opened with eight rooms, an auditorium, and a gym.
-A portable was added in 1920 for Manual Training.
-Kindergarten was added in 1931-32.
+A portable was added in 1920 for manual training.
+Kindergarten was added in 1931-1932.
 The 8th grade classes moved to Queen Anne Junior-Senior High School in September 1949, and the 7th grade classes followed in September 1955.
-Enrollment peaked at Coe in 1953-54, with 690 students.
+Enrollment peaked at Coe in 1953-1954, with 690 students.
+In fall 1959, Seattle kindergartens were eliminated due to the failure of a levy.
+Queen Anne parents recruited Inga Ewbank, then in her late 40s, to organize and teach a private kindergarten.
+The following year she began teaching kindergarten at Coe and remained there until she retired in 1973.

-Name: Franz H. Coe School
+Franz H. Coe Elementary School

 Location: 2433 6th Avenue W